Mariammazen147/eventplanner-backend/README.md

 - Passwords hashed with bcrypt
 - JWT tokens (7-day expiry)
 - .env NEVER committed (in .gitignore)
-- .env removed from Git history if leaked

 ## Testing
 Use Postman: